Gluten Free Fig Newtons (Homemade, Paleo)

 Expert Tips & Tricks

-Use fresh figs for a more moist filling.
+Use dried figs for a delicious filling.
 They are more naturally sweet and yield a much better texture.

 Follow the recipe steps and photos!